Shelley Long: Career

-Long's break as an actress occurred when she began performing in local commercials for Homemakers furniture store in the Chicago area.
+In the mid-1970s, Long's break as an actress occurred when she began performing in local commercials for Homemakers furniture store in the Chicago area.

 Early roles (1977–1982)

 In Chicago, Long joined The Second City comedy troupe.
 In 1975, she began writing, producing, and co-hosting the television program Sorting It Out on WMAQ-TV and went on to win three Regional Emmys for her work on the show.
 She also appeared in the 1970s in VO5 shampoo print advertisements and in commercials for Camay soap as well as more Homemakers furniture commercials.
 In 1978, she appeared in a vignette on The Love Boat.

 Long appeared in the 1979 television film The Cracker Factory as a psychiatric inmate.
-In the same year she guest starred on Family and Trapper John, M.D., and played Nurse Mendenhall in an episode of M*A*S*H. In 1980, she appeared in her first feature film role in A Small Circle of Friends.
+In the same year she guest starred on Family and Trapper John, M.D., and played Nurse Mendenhall in an episode of M*A*S*H. In 1980, she appeared in local commercials in the Chicago area and her first feature film role in A Small Circle of Friends.
 The film about social unrest at Harvard University during the 1960s enjoyed a level of critical success.
 In 1981, she played the role of Tala in Caveman.
-In 1982, she starred as Belinda, the good-natured prostitute neighbor of the character portrayed by Henry Winkler in Ron Howard's comedy Night Shift (also co-starring Michael Keaton), and starred with Tom Cruise in Losin' It (1983).
+In 1982, she starred as Belinda, the "hooker with a heart of gold" neighbor of the character portrayed by Henry Winkler in Ron Howard's comedy Night Shift (also co-starring Michael Keaton), and starred with Tom Cruise in Losin' It (1983).
 She was offered the role of Mary, the mother in Steven Spielberg's E.T. the Extra-Terrestrial, but turned it down because she had already signed on to appear in Night Shift.